 There is also a daily trekking trip to explore the flora and fauna of the Son Tra nature reserve.
 They also have a complimentary shuttle bus from the resort to Danang city and Hoi An, a UNESCO World Heritage City, about 30 minutes away from Danang.
 The shuttle bus takes 2 trips a day, which provides ample time to make a day trip to Hoi An.

 Set on a tropical, palm tree covered cliff, Four Seasons Resort Koh Samui is the perfect place to discover the idyllic bliss of Thailand’s island life, lounging by the infinity pool with a cold drink, or relaxing on your private deck overlooking the Gulf of Siam.

-Experience island perfection in a private hillside sea-facing Pool Villas or luxurious Residence Villas, shaded by coconut groves and overlooking the Andaman Sea.
-This chic, mountainside, alfresco living space comes with complete with a private infinity pool and astonishing panoramas of Mae Nam Bay, Koh Phangan, and the Gulf of Thailand.
+Experience island perfection in a private hillside sea-facing Pool Villas or luxurious Residence Villas shaded by coconut groves and overlooking the Andaman Sea.
+This chic, mountainside, alfresco living space comes complete with a private infinity pool and astonishing panoramas of Mae Nam Bay, Koh Phangan, and the Gulf of Thailand.

 A gourmet paradise awaits you, where a creative workhouse, with a distinct setting and ambiance, offers Southern Thai cuisine.
 Explore these authentic flavors that speak for themselves as you sit perched on a breezy hilltop amid a plantation of coconut palms and simply stunning views.

 Located right on the beach, Pla Pla, meaning “many fish” in Thai, is a casual spot for an extensive selection of the freshest seafood and prime cuts of meat.
 With Thai sandstone walls and floors providing a dramatic contrast to the steel-blue and silver décor that defines the restaurant’s ambiance, Pla Pla is the perfect setting for a beachside lunch or dinner.